6 Ways To Make Allspice Essential Oil

 Another frequently used distillation process is water and steam.
 This is always used for either dried or fresh plant matter that would be damaged by boiling.
 First, the plant material is set up on a perforated grid.

 Water is below this grind and heated until wet, low-pressure steam moves through the plant matter.
-The main aspect of this method to keep in mind is that the steam is never really very hot and always produced at low pressure.
+The central aspect of this method to keep in mind is that the steam is never really very hot and always produced at low pressure.
 Clove oils and cinnamon are two oils commonly produced by this method.

 The essential oil of allspice, in a small dilution, is often said to be an aphrodisiac.
 The rich and warm aroma of allspice oils also combines well with masculine blends.
 Even though allspice essential oil is well regarded for its usage in personal fragrancing, arthritic, massage and muscle soothing applications, it can sometimes irritate the skin.
 Those who choose to use allspice oil for topic usage should be certain to dilute it thoroughly.